rbsteinm/MPI-Sieve-Of-Eratosthenes/README.md

 ### running the code

-* To compile the code: mpicc erato_parallel.cpp -lm -o erato
+* To compile the code: mpicc erato_parallel.cpp -lm -lstdc++ -o erato

 * To run the code: mpirun -np < p > ./erato < n > < DEBUG >